The Battle of Shiloh was a major Civil War battle and one of the bloodiest.

-After the Battle of Shiloh on April 6th and 7th, 1862 in Tennessee, over 16,000 wounded soldiers lay in the rain and cold mud for over two days as overwhelmed doctors and nurses struggled to locate and treat the soldiers.
+After the battle took place on April 6 and 7, 1862 in Tennessee, over 16,000 wounded soldiers lay in the rain and cold mud for over two days as overwhelmed doctors and nurses struggled to locate and treat the soldiers.

 Some of these wounded soldiers later reported that as they lay on the ground awaiting help, their wounds started to glow in the dark.